nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-01-htc-touch-black-shadow-weather/index.md

 resourceType: blog
 slug: htc-touch-black-shadow-weather
 aliases:
   - /blog/htc-touch-black-shadow-weather
 tags:
   - windows-mobile-6
 categories:
   - products-and-books
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 If you want to have you city displayed in the HTC Weather Home screen then you need to do some editing!